numericalalgorithmsgroup/NAGPythonExamples/local_optimization/Readme.md

 File /home/guest/nag.key does not exist
 -------------------------------------------------------------------------------
-Error: Licence not found; this product requires a key for NLL6I271VL The above information has been generated on machine olney.nag.co.uk For information on how to obtain a licence, please see https://www.nag.com/numeric/py/nagdoc_latest/naginterfaces.kusari.html KUSARI ID = "ADLXt-adEclJLmvnxlrYfsseteZoo,mRLd"
+Error: Licence not found; this product requires a key for NLL6I271VL The above information has been generated on machine nag-37 For information on how to obtain a licence, please see https://www.nag.com/numeric/py/nagdoc_latest/naginterfaces.kusari.html KUSARI ID = "ADLXt-adEclJLmvnxlrYfsseteZoo,mRLd"